-People like Michael Garant, who are willing to buy guns on behalf of ineligible people, are known as "straw purchasers."
+As noted in the Introduction above, people like Michael Garant, who are willing to buy guns on behalf of ineligible people, are known as "straw purchasers."
 Straw purchasers execute the paperwork necessary to purchase a firearm from a federally licensed firearms dealer, although they are not themselves the actual buyers of the guns.

 According to the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF), straw purchasers "represent a significant overall crime and public safety problem."
-A study published in 2013 based on a survey of licensed gun dealers estimated that dealers witnessed over 33,000 attempted straw purchases of guns in a single year.

-By intentionally buying firearms for someone else, straw purchasers and those who obtain guns through straw purchases thwart the background check requirement and allow firearms to be funneled to criminals, domestic abusers and other people who shouldn't have them.
+A study published in 2013 based on a survey of licensed gun dealers estimated that dealers witnessed over 33,000 attempted straw purchases of guns in a single year.8 allow firearms to be funneled to criminals, domestic abusers and other people who shouldn't have them.
 Consequently, straw purchases are a major source of trafficked guns.
-The last time ATF published a report detailing the behavior of gun traffickers (in the year 2000), it found that straw purchasing accounted for almost one-half (46%) of all ATF investigations and was associated with nearly 26,000 illegally trafficked firearms.
-Subsequent ATF investigations at gun shows from 2004 to 2006 also uncovered "widespread" straw purchasing from firearms dealers, with guns diverted to "convicted felons and local and international gangs."
+The last time ATF published a report detailing the behavior of gun traffickers (in the year 2000), it found that straw purchasing accounted for almost one-half (46%) of all ATF investigations, and was associated with nearly 26,000 illegally trafficked firearms.
+Subsequent ATF investigations at gun shows from 2004 to 2006 also uncovered "widespread" straw purchasing from firearms dealers, where guns were diverted to "convicted felons and local and international gangs."